lando/lando/docs/tutorials/mariadb.md

 **Also note that by default all `mariadb` services have a passwordless `root` user.**

-### Using custom config files
+### Using a custom MariaDB config file

+You may need to override our [default MySQL config](https://github.com/lando/lando/tree/master/plugins/lando-services/services/mariadb) with your own [custom MySQL config](https://mariadb.com/kb/en/library/configuring-mariadb-with-option-files/).

-The default `config` files are all available [here](https://github.com/lando/lando/tree/master/plugins/lando-services/services/mariadb).
-If you set `config.database` to use your own file then that file should exist inside your applicaton and be expressed relative to your project root as below.
+If you do this you must use a file that exists inside your applicaton and express it relative to your project root as below.

 **A hypothetical project**